 Accordingly, an expanding system results in an increase in the atmosphere’s potential energy and/or a more direct heating of the atmosphere via molecular dissipation i.e. inelastic intermolecular collisions producing heat.
 Either way the thermal energy contained within our atmosphere has increased.

-And do not forget: If a volume is removed from the atmosphere then the atmosphere’s molecules experience an increase in kinetic energy (potential becomes kinetic), which results in the heating of the atmosphere’s molecules again via molecular dissipation.
-In other words the increase in kinetic energy is nothing more than another way of adding thermal energy (heat) into the atmosphere.
+And do not forget: If a volume is removed from the atmosphere then the atmosphere’s gas molecules experience an increase in kinetic energy (potential becomes kinetic), which results in the heating of the atmosphere’s molecules i.e. kinetic energy increases are associated with temperature increases i.e. the in kinetic energy increase another way of adding thermal energy (heat) into our atmosphere.

 How does this all relate to global warming?
 In a nutshell, the vast majority of “useful systems” that we use to move man and/or our machine relies upon system expansion at some point in their cycle which adds potential energy into the atmosphere.
 Consider the car engine, during the power step of its cycle, the fuel/air mixture explodes thus expands driving the piston up into the cylinder thus adding energy into our atmosphere or if you prefer: